Reading Room Usage

 Address:_____________________________________________________________

-of the following materials: ________________________________________________
+of the following materials:

 I hereby make a gift of these materials to the College of the Holy Cross.
 By making this gift, I assign and convey to the College of the Holy Cross legal title and any and all copyrights and/or other intellectual property rights that I hold in these materials.
 The rights assigned include the right to create derivative works or compilations and to record or fix the materials in any tangible medium that currently exists or that may be developed.
 Title and rights shall pass to the College of the Holy Cross at the time of the transference of materials.

 The College of the Holy Cross may use its discretion in the disposition of materials considered appropriate for retention in its collections unless instructions, if any, are stated below.
-Disposition instructions, if any: ______________________________________________________________________________________________________________________________________________________
+Disposition instructions, if any:

-Access to these materials will be provided in accordance with the policies and procedures of the Archives & Special Collections unless restrictions, if any, are stated below:_________________________________________________________________________________________________________________________________________________
+Access to these materials will be provided in accordance with the policies and procedures of the Archives & Distinctive Collections unless restrictions, if any, are stated below:

 I certify that I have read the terms of this deed and that I have absolute authority to donate this property.

-Donor's Signature:_____________________________________________ Date:_______________
+Donor's Signature:_____________________________________________ Date:______________

-Print Donor's Name:____________________________________________________________
+Print Donor's Name:________________________________________________________________

-For The Archives and Special Collections_________________________ Date:_______________
+For The Archives & Distinctive Collections_________________________ Date:______________

 Appendix B